-Richter stopped all 32 shots he faced to pick up his eighth career postseason, which, at the time, was the most in Rangers’ team history.
+Richter stopped all 32 shots he faced to pick up his eighth career postseason shutout, which, at the time, was the most in Rangers’ team history.
 He broke the record previously held by Dave Kerr.
-When he retired, Richter had nine shutouts in the Stanley Cup playoffs, but that record was eventually broken by Henrik Lundqvist, who currently has 10.
+When he retired, Richter had nine shutouts in the Stanley Cup Playoffs, but that record was eventually broken by Henrik Lundqvist, who has 10.

 Odds & Ends

 Bobby Orr made NHL history on May 4, 1972, when he scored a goal to break the career record for defensemen playoff goals.
 His 17th postseason tally came in only his 47th playoff game.
-He broke the mark set by Red Kelly who scored 16 goals in 94 playoff games.
-His 26 playoff goals are good enough to be tied for 12th place on the all-time list.
+He broke the mark set by Red Kelly, who scored 16 goals in 94 playoff games.
+His 26 playoff goals are good enough to be tied for 12th place on the all-time list among defensemen.

-On May 4, 1989, Alexander Mogilny became the first NHL draftee to defect from the Soviet Union to North America in order to play in the league.
-He when he made his debut with the Buffalo Sabres that fall, he wore number 89, to represent both the year he came to the United States and the place he was selected in the draft.
+On May 4, 1989, Alexander Mogilny became the first NHL draftee to defect from the Soviet Union to North America to play in the league.
+When he made his debut with the Buffalo Sabres that fall, he wore number 89 to represent both the year he came to the United States and the place he was selected in the draft.
 He wore that number his entire career.